 Interest Rate Swap Agreements.
 The Company may use interest rate swaps independently, or in conjunction with other derivative and non-derivative instruments, in order to mitigate risks.
-The Company did not hold any interest rate swaps as of December 31, 2022.
-As of September 30, 2023 March 31, 2024 and December 31, 2023, the Company held the following interest rate swaps that were utilized as economic hedges of interest rate exposure (or duration) whereby the Company receives interest at a floating interest rate (OIS or SOFR):
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the Company held the following interest rate swaps that were utilized as economic hedges of interest rate exposure (or duration) whereby the Company receives interest at a floating interest rate (OIS or SOFR):